ferdsformanes/monitoring_projects/grafana_value_mapping_simple_guide.md

 ## 1️⃣ Open or Create a Panel
 - Go to your Grafana dashboard
-- Add a new panel or edit an existing one
+- Add a Table panel or edit an existing one

 ---